opendilab/DI-engine-docs/source/11_dizoo/index.rst

 The structure of DI-zoo
 -------------------------------

-For a certain environment/algorithm pair, in order to train in DI-engine, DI-zoo mainly provides two files: ``config.py`` file, including the key configuration required to train the environment/algorithm pair, as well as the call to the training pipeline, serves as the entry point for the algorithm to run; the ``env.py`` file, containing the encapsulation of the environment in order to run using DI-engine.
+For a certain environment/algorithm pair, in order to train in DI-engine, DI-zoo mainly provides two files: ``config.py`` file, including the key configuration required to train the environment/algorithm pair, as well as the call to the training pipeline, serves as the entry point of the algorithm to run; the ``env.py`` file, containing the encapsulation of the environment to run in DI-engine.

 .. note ::

-    Besides, some environment/algorithm pairs also possess a ``main.py`` entry file, which is the training pipeline file left over from the previous version.
+    Besides, some environment/algorithm pairs also possess a ``main.py`` entry file, which is the training pipeline left over from the previous version.

 Here we briefly show the structure of DI-zoo based on the CartPole environment + DQN algorithm.